 “Fintech” and “mobile banking” have become the topics du jour for anyone in the financial services industry.
 Consumers are no longer interested in being limited to prescribed hours to do their banking.
-A study by the Federal Reserve Board of Governors found that at least 53% of smart phone users had used a mobile banking app in the last year.
+A study by the Federal Reserve Board of Governors found that 43% of mobile phone users with a bank account reported that they used mobile banking.
 What’s more, a Google study found that 40% of consumers would choose to switch banks rather than put up with a less-than-optimal mobile experience from their current bank.

 So, mobile banking is rapidly becoming a necessity, but it’s also a massive opportunity to better connect with customers.
 According to a study from Fiserv that included 240,000 credit union members, mobile banking customers used 77% more product offerings than branch-only customers, and the average number of unique products holdings increased by 12% after customers started using mobile services.

-New Opportunities in the Lending Space
+Mobile Banking Apps Present New Opportunities in the Lending Space

 Of course, the benefits of a decreased cost per transaction aren’t limited to saving banks money for day-to-day transactions.
 The changes to the lending industry also have a chance to break ground on new territory.